whiskyechobravo/kerko/docs/getting_started.md

 This procedure requires that you have [Python], [pip], and [Git] installed on your computer.

 1. The first step is to install the software.
+Use the following commands:

     === "POSIX"
         ```bash